 - Put lid on and sweat for approximately 5 minutes.
 Don’t stir unless it’s beginning to burn.When the mushrooms have just started to really cook (initially they just drop their water content), turn the pot back down to a medium heat.

 - Add pumpkin and fry for 5 minutes, stirring every minute.
-Add rice, turmeric and seaweed and fry for 5 minutes, stirring every minute.
+Add rice and turmeric and fry for 5 minutes, stirring every minute.
 (Stirring infrequently here is essential to flavour as it allows the ingredients to brown).

 - Add a splash of white wine to lift the flavours off the base of the pot.Now, turn the pot down to a low heat and slowly begin to feed in the stock/white wine liquid you prepared earlier.
 With the pot lid remaining off from now on, add just enough liquid to barely cover the the rice/vegetable mixture.
 NO MORE STIRRING FROM THIS POINT